ThomasVandermeersch/KorreKthor/README.md

 - The `process_img.py` file makes all the images processing scripts in order to return the decoded answers list
 - The `process_pdf.py` file is used to extract all page to a .png file from the source pdf file
 - The `source_pdf` folder contians the original patten images

-### Hardware

-Files are located in `/KorreKthor/Hardware/`

-- The `Modèle_3D/` folder contains the 3D printing files: LEDS supports, camera support, raspberry case, …
-- `PI_funct.py`: File including the functions of moving the arm, taking pictures, operating the valve and the motor.
-- `selection.py`: Creating the movement sequence, taking pictures, and saving pictures
-- `booting.py`: allows you to operate the interface, LED brightness and start buttons.
-This file is to be run on the Raspberry Pi boot, allowing the user to use the physical interface without the need of any screen (to be added in “/etc/rc.local”).
-- The `PCB/` folder contains the pdf schemas and the Altium project